Alan J. Gow

-The series soon saw an upturn in fortunes, with the following season being one Gow felt was the 'best for many years' and has gone from strength to strength ever since.

-Under Gow's continued leadership, the BTCC has established itself as largest and highest-profile motor-racing championship in the UK, attracting large spectator numbers and huge television audiences; the latter thanks to a long-standing partnership with ITV that means the series remains on free-to-air TV at a time when many other forms of motorsport are now on subscription channels.
-It has re-established its status as one of the most popular and highly regarded motorsport championships within the world as a result.
+Under Gow's leadership, the BTCC has signed a deal with ITV through 2026.

 Gow has held a number of other positions alongside his role at the head of the BTCC, both within the UK and overseas.
 In 2006, he was appointed as the chairman of the board of the governing body of UK motorsport, the MSA (now known as Motorsport UK) – a position he would hold for three terms before retiring from the role at the end of 2017.
 Gow was also chairman of International Motorsports Ltd – organisers of the British Grand Prix and Wales Rally GB during the same period, and was a board director of the Royal Automobile Club from 2010 through to 2016.

-As well as his role with the FIA's Touring Car Commission, which overseas FIA-sanctioned competition at both regional and international level across the globe, Gow has been a board director and trustee of the FIA Foundation since 2012, with the foundation working on many innovative and substantial injury prevention programmes and pilot projects throughout the world.
+As well as his role with the FIA's Touring Car Commission, Gow has been a board director and trustee of the FIA Foundation since 2012.

-In 2016, at the House of Lords, Gow received the prestigious Motorsport Industry Association 'Outstanding Contribution to the Motorsport Industry' award in recognition of the work carried out during his career.
+In 2016, at the House of Lords, Gow received the Motorsport Industry Association 'Outstanding Contribution to the Motorsport Industry' award in recognition of the work carried out during his career.

 Despite his move to the UK, Gow was the long-time manager of Australian racing driver James Courtney – with the relationship between the pair going back to the late 1990s when Courtney was racing in the British Formula Ford Championship.

 Gow holds an FIA race licence and has contested various races through the years, racing everything from BMWs and Mini Coopers to Citroen 2CVs and C1s – the latter in an outing alongside multiple World Touring Car Championship-winning driver Andy Priaulx in a 24-hour race at Rockingham in 2018.
 Gow also had the chance to get behind the wheel of a BTCC car himself in 2018 when he drove an Alfa Romeo at Snetterton as part of a magazine feature.

 Gow has held a pilot's licence since 1979 and also competed in competition water-skiing at International level during the late 1970s and early 1980s.